Ironclad Alternatives

 Migration steps

-2. Configure unlimited contracts plus e-sign plus integrations.
+2. Configure unlimited contracts plus e-signature plus your CRM and storage integrations.

-5. Cancel Ironclad once Concord covers SMB program.
+5. Cancel Ironclad once Concord covers the SMB legal program end-to-end.

-Not for: Concord is the wrong fit for 50+ user teams or AI-Assist-heavy workflows; Ironclad plus LinkSquares fit larger team shapes better.
+Not for: Concord is the wrong fit for fifty-plus user teams or AI-Assist-heavy workflows; Ironclad and LinkSquares fit larger team shapes better.

 Paid plans from $17.00/mo